 Demura Sensei says many aspects of the Karate Kid movie reflected his own personal life, such as the fishing and ''Wax on.
 Wax off'' - a phrase in which he coined.

 ''I was doing (Wax on.
 Wax off.) for years before they made the movie,'' he said, noting that after seeing the movie, many of his students called him and said, ''That's me and you!''

-Over the years, Demura Sensei has worked in 14 feature films and nearly 40 different television programs.
+Over the years, Fumio Demura has worked in 14 feature films and nearly 40 different television programs.
 He's also written eight books and produced numerous videos, demonstrations and competitions around the globe.